Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons: Conclusion

 In conclusion, we have experimentally demonstrated how the spatial inhomogeneity of a cavity mode can fundamentally alter the response of a two-dimensional electron gas (2DEG) in the strong light-matter coupling regime in the presence of a strong magnetic field.
 Using a multi-mode metal-insulator-metal (MIM) cavity containing quantum wells, we access different coupling regimes by tuning the the magnetoplasmon resonance as a function of magnetic field and selectively coupling it to distinct cavity or polaritonic modes, the latter resulting from the hybridization of cavity modes with the intersubband transition in the QW.

-We find that the MP–cavity coupling in spatially inhomogeneous field configurations results in significant new features, including spectral shifts attributable to Coulomb interaction.
-This breakdown of translational invariance - induced purely by the spatial profile of the cavity field - demonstrates a method for altering materials through cavity coupling that arises not from vacuum fluctuations but simply from the cavity field spatial profile.
-Furthermore, the cavity-induced Coulomb interactions can be activated on demand via magnetic field tuning and are controlled through the cavity design.
+We find that the MP–cavity coupling in a spatially inhomogeneous field results in significant new features, including spectral shifts attributable to Coulomb interaction.
+Furthermore, the breakdown of translational invariance - induced purely by the spatial profile of the cavity field - demonstrates a method for altering materials through cavity coupling that arises not from vacuum fluctuations but simply from the cavity field spatial profile.
+The cavity-induced Coulomb interactions can be activated on demand via magnetic field tuning and are controlled through the cavity design.

-These findings broaden the understanding of light–matter interactions in the strong coupling regime and provide a versatile route for tailoring electronic excitations in solid-state systems.
+These findings demonstrate that, in order to accurately model light-matter coupled systems with electronic transitions and inhomogeneous electric fields, it is crucial to include the influence of the field inhomogeneity on the Coulomb interactions in the 2DEG.
 Beyond this, the ability to manipulate polariton properties dynamically through cavity mode selection and magnetic field tuning opens new possibilities for tunable polaritonic devices, where the tripartite interplay can be also exploited to study the cavity protection phenomena or the quantum vacuum of ultrastrongly coupled systems \cite{deBernardis2022,deBernardis2023}.